nextgis/docs_toolbox/source/tools.rst

 .. _toolbox_forestplots_field:

-Create forestplots scheme for garmin.
+Create forestplots scheme for Garmin.
 -------------------------------------------

 The tool generates forest field plots in KMZ format ready to upload to Garmin devices.
 Areas located closer than 10 m from the plot border are discarded.
 A buffer zone is added around the plot at a distance of 50 m.